 This one doesn’t have any fancy features, just a simple leather band, and a stainless steel case.
 This watch is also smaller than the rest of the items we’ve reviewed so far—the case is 28.5 meters.
 If you would like to get a more affordable alternative to the Cartier Tank, this is the one that you should check out.
-The watch is simple yet stylish and will go well with different outfits.
+The watch is a simple yet stylish dress watch and will go well with different outfits.

 Because of its size, it will also look excellent on both small and big wrists.
 Lastly, the price is very reasonable—you don’t need to shell out much in order for you to enjoy such an elegant design.